jcjorel/interconnectdmz4aws/README.md

 The [example-parameters.yaml](example-parameters.yaml) file describes a 2-way configuration with 2 listeners defined for the direction 'from LZ to DMZ'.

-The solution can also work purely assymetric in one-way configuration (ex: only allowing communications from the LZ or toward the LZ): Simply omit the configuration of the direction that you do not want to use.
+The solution can also work purely assymetric with one-way configuration (ex: only allowing communications from the LZ or toward the LZ): Simply omit the configuration of the direction that you do not want to use.

 # Documentation